Beauty and the Beast: Lang's version

 A variant of Villeneuve's version appears in Andrew Lang's The Blue Fairy Book.
 The Merchant's mansion is burned in a fire, along with his belongings, forcing him and his family to move to their country home in the forest.
 His ships are lost at sea, captured by pirates, etc., except one, which returns later.
 Unlike the other two versions, the sisters in Lang's story are not jealous of Beauty.
 Also, Lang maintained the lavish descriptions of the Beast's palace.
 This version in particular is one of the most commonly told, along with those of Villeneuve and Beaumont.

 This version was written between 1889 and 1913, some time after the original version, so it should be considered as a later version of the story.
+The Beast was described in this story to have the face of a bear or a wolf, the mane of a lion, the horns of a ram, the trunk of an elephant, and the hands of a human.

 Analysis

 The tale is classified in the Aarne–Thompson–Uther Index as type ATU 425C, "Beauty and the Beast".
 It is related to the general type ATU 425, "The Search for the Lost Husband" and subtypes.

 In a study about the myth of Cupid and Psyche, Danish folklorist Inger Margrethe Boberg argued that "Beauty and the Beast" was "an older form" of the animal husband narrative, and that subtypes 425A, "Animal as Bridegroom", and 425B, "The Disenchanted Husband: The Witch's Tasks", were secondary developments, with motifs incorporated into the narrative.